HiTECNOLOGYs/cl-charms/README.md

 http://www.projectpluto.com/win32a.htm would be a good option.

 While the original PDCurses project offers prebuilt binaries, using project pluto requires you to compile your own binaries.
-Both options require changing name of library dll from `pdcurses.dll` to `libcurses.dll`.

-Usage is as simple as placing the `libcurses.dll` either in PATH or in the directory where you're running your `cl-charms` program.
+Usage is as simple as placing the `pdcurses.dll` (optionally renaming it `libcurses.dll`) either in `PATH` or in the directory where you're running your `cl-charms` program.
 Project pluto will require additional dependencies, namely `libgcc_s_dw2-1.dll` and `SDL.dll`.

 Installation